Illinois Confederation: Dissolution

+Contact with Europeans also meant the introduction of alcohol to native peoples.
+Thereto, excessive alcohol consumption, negligible before the establishment of Louisiana trade routes ca. 1700, became a recognized destabilizing force by mid-century.
+One priest known as Father Vivier, wrote in 1750 that brandy sold in violation of royal prohibition had "ruined this mission" and caused the majority of Illinois to abandon Catholicism.
+Then, the British occupation of Fort de Chartres in 1765 precipitated a political fragmentation that divided the Illinois between a pro-American Kaskaskia faction east of the Mississippi and a pro-French, pro-Spanish Peoria faction west of it—a dispersal that would not be formally resolved until both groups were assigned to the Kansas reservation in 1832.

+Other than the Iroquois conflict, the Illinois also faced ongoing threats from European forces that stirred conflict with them and recruited them as allies.
+Pushed out by the Iroquois and Shawnee and facing increasing numbers of European settlers, the Illinois accepted a reservation in 1832 at the Big Muddy River south of Kaskaskia; within a few months, they ceded the rest of their territory and migrated to a reservation in eastern Kansas.
+The tale reported by John Dean Caton and Zebulon Pike, among others, that the Potawatomi massacred the last of the Illinois at Starved Rock (circa 1769) in retaliation for the murder of Pontiac, lacks any contemporary documentary corroboration; historian Emily Blasingham, along with several modern scholars, regarded it as folklore rather than historical record.

-In 1854, the Illinois merged with the Wea and Piankashaw nations, renaming themselves as the Confederated Peoria Tribe.
-In 1867, they resettled in a new reservation in Northeast Oklahoma and were eventually joined by members of the Miami Tribe, who became an official part of their new confederation in 1873.
-Lasting about 50 years, the United Peoria and Miami Tribe dissolved in the 1920s.
-The remaining members of the Peoria Confederation reorganized, seeking recognition by the U.S. government, and were officially acknowledged by 1978.
-The remaining descendants of the Illinois Confederation are today found within the Peoria in Ottawa County, Oklahoma.
+In 1854, the Illinois merged with the Wea and Piankashaw nations, renaming themselves the Confederated Peoria Tribe after ratifying a treaty with the U.S. government.
+In 1867, they resettled on a new reservation in northeast Oklahoma and were eventually joined by members of the Miami Tribe, who became an official part of their confederation in 1873.
+The United Peoria and Miami Tribe dissolved in the 1920s.
+The remaining members reorganized and were officially acknowledged by the U.S. government in 1978.
+The remaining descendants of the Illinois Confederation are today found within the Peoria Tribe in Ottawa County, Oklahoma.

 Culture

 Language

 Miami and Illinois are dialects of the same Algonquian language, spoken in Indiana and later Oklahoma.
-Though no native speakers of the language remain, language revival efforts are going on, and children from both the Miami and Peoria nations are learning to speak their ancestral language again.
+Though no native speakers of the language remain, language revival efforts are ongoing, and children from both the Miami and Peoria nations are learning to speak their ancestral language again.
 Miami–Illinois is a polysynthetic language with complex verb morphology and fairly free word order.

-The Algonquian language is a North American Indian language family that was spoken in Canada, New England, the Atlantic coastal region, and the Great Lakes region, moving towards the Rocky Mountains.
-Although numerous Algonquian languages are known, such as Cree, Ojibwa, Blackfoot, and Cheyenne, the term "Algonquin" is employed to refer to the dialect of Ojibwa, which is used by the Illinois.
-Today, no native speakers of the language remain, although revival movements are making efforts to keep the language alive.
+The Algonquian language family was spoken across Canada, New England, the Atlantic coastal region, the Great Lakes region, and into the Rocky Mountains.
+Although numerous Algonquian languages are known—including Cree, Ojibwa, Blackfoot, and Cheyenne—the term "Algonquin" is employed specifically to refer to the dialect of Ojibwa, which is distinct from the Miami-Illinois speech of the Illinois Confederation.